DhimahiPatel/Project-Management-Software/README.md

 + PHPMailer

 ### More:
-+ MULTI LANGUAGE (EN, BG, DE, FR are included, easy can add another one, just learn how in dev documentation!)
-+ Error log
 + RESPONSIVE DESIGN
-+ Email synchronization for tickets!!
 + Easy to understand documentation of all source code for developers and User Guide

 ### Included tools: